Scottish Arthroplasty Project

 Background

-The Scottish Arthroplasty Project (SAP) remains one of the oldest arthroplasty registry organisations in the world.
-It is a member of the International Society of Arthroplasty Registries and, in comparison to many other countries, it is able to produce good quality data for a very modest outlay.
-The principal aim of SAP is providing quality assurance and adverse outcome monitoring of major joint replacement surgery in Scotland.
+The Scottish Arthroplasty Project is one of the oldest arthroplasty registries in the world.
+It is a member of the International Society of Arthroplasty Registries.
+The Scottish Arthroplasty Project produces high quality data with the principal aim of providing quality assurance and adverse outcome monitoring of major joint replacement surgery within NHS Scotland.

 The Scottish Arthroplasty Project analyses hospital inpatient information to monitor the number of complications following hip and knee replacements in Scotland, and to ensure that surgeons performing these operations do not have a higher-than-expected complication rate.
 Where there is a higher-than-expected number of complications following operations performed by a particular surgeon, the surgeon is notified and asked to investigate the reasons for the increased rate in complications and to develop an action plan to reduce their recurrence.